Blind Beer Tasting at 6th Street Restaurant & Sports Bar

 Round 2: An arugula salad with zucchini, carrot ribbons, toasted pumpkin seeds and artichoke hearts with a honey Dijon vinaigrette.

 Round 3: Ratatouille with shaved eggplant, tomatoes, yellow squash and zucchini with an oregano garlic tomato coulis.

 Round 4: An herb roasted lamb chop over a smoked jalapeno root vegetable puree and a garlic Parmesan bacon kale finished with fried leeks.

 Round 5: Dessert was a spiced pumpkin cream puff!

 Following each course the brewmasters provided information on the beer they chose to pair with that course.
 Our votes were tallied and the winner of that round was announced.
 As the night wore on the crowd became more animated in their applause and recognition of the effort of the chef and the brewmasters.
 While each brewery won a couple of rounds it was Oakshire that was crowned the night’s champion.
 For the $39 entry fee, I think all of us diners were the real winners!

 Since then, I've ducked back into the restaurant to see the results of their spring/summer makeover.
-Sixth Street Grill has transformed the dining space into a more open layout and added a whiskey bar!
+6th Street Restaurant & Sports Bar has transformed the dining space into a more open layout and added a whiskey bar!
 (Perhaps whiskey pairings in the future?)
 With the same great food and the addition of a whiskey bar, who knows, my birthday is right around the corner and I may need to call Brad for another date.
 Though I suspect my wife will want to come this time!